JetBrains/teamcity-documentation/topics/configuring-authentication-settings.md

 A comma-separated list of [workspaces'](https://support.atlassian.com/bitbucket-cloud/docs/what-is-a-workspace/) IDs.

-This list limits a set of users who can register or authenticate in TeamCity with their Bitbucket Cloud account.
-Together with the enabled _Allow creating new users on the first login_ option, this leaves an ability to automatically register unknown users but restricts it to those who work on your projects.
+This list limits a set of users who can register or authenticate in TeamCity with their Bitbucket Cloud account to the specified workspaces.
+When combined with the _Allow creating new users on the first login_ option, this setting allows automatically registering users who have an email in one of the specified workspaces and don't have a user profile in TeamCity.

 Leave empty to allow all Bitbucket Cloud users to access the TeamCity server.